PHOENIX 80mW

 Feels like a laaaaaa-sssser...feels like a LAAAAA-aaaaa-ssser!!!

-This is a green DPSS (diode pumped solid state) laser module that's been modified from 5mW to 80mW.
+This is a green DPSS (diode pumped solid state) portable laser that's been modified from 5mW to 80mW.
 It comes in a handsome wood presentation case, and includes the two AAA cells it feeds from.

 SIZE

-If not, slip the laser module into a shirt or pants pocket, and slide the clip over the outside of the fabric of the pocket when the module is being inserted into the pocket.
+If not, slip the portable laser into a shirt or pants pocket, and slide the clip over the outside of the fabric of the pocket when the module is being inserted into the pocket.

 Tip the two used AAA cells out of the barrel and into your hand, and dispose of, recycle, or recharge them as you see fit.